brpaz/brpaz/README.md

 I am eager to learn new things and I have a deep interest in everything related to the Software Devlopment Lifecycle like Engineering practices, Software Quality, CI/CD, DevOps and Automation.

-The technologies I am mostly familiar with are **PHP**, **Symfony** and **Golang**.
-Also have some expeirnece with NodeJS and Java, but I believe in using whatever tech stack is more appropriate to get the job done.
+The technologies I am mostly familiar with are **PHP** (with **Symfony** framework) and **Golang**.
+Also have working experience with Java and personal interest in NodeJS and Typescript.
+I believe in using whatever tech stack is more appropriate to get the job done.

-I believe in tech and programming as a way to improve people lives and thsat people should always at the center of everything we do as Software Engineers.
+I strongly believe in tech and programming as a way to improve people lives and that´s my main focus.

 ---